Banff Springs Hotel Staff Reunion Website

 and Isabelle Gibb on the train from the east.
 Then there's the aforementioned

-Katie Grover and her buddy Jill Hawkins from England, Jane Sanderson (you missed
+Katie Grover and her buddy Jill Hawkins from England, Jane Sanderson (you

-my favorite girls Sue Matthewson from Montreal, Pat Demarais, the Folies girls
+parlourmaids, one of my favorite girls Sue Matthewson from Montreal, Pat

-Linda Lamorre and Diane Ducharme, Jan McPhail, Carolyn Younger, glamorous Ursula
+Demarais, the Folies girls Linda Lamorre and Diane Ducharme, Jan McPhail,

-Babler, Eleanor Truax, Ginny Adams, elevator operator Moira Peterkin (in the
+Carolyn Younger, glamorous Ursula Babler, Eleanor Truax, Ginny Adams, elevator

-Beanery one day the irrepressible Paddy McMahon announced that the doormen had
+operator Moira Peterkin (in the Beanery one day the irrepressible Paddy McMahon

-voted her the possessor of the nicest ass).
-Another chambermaid that I can't
+announced that the doormen had voted her the possessor of the nicest ass).

-find in the photo is Christie C. I can't remember your last name, Christie but I
+Another chambermaid that I can't find in the photo is Christie C. I can't

-do recall going on a canoe party with you on the Bow River and investigating a
+you on the Bow River and investigating a suspicious noise on the dark shore.

-suspicious noise on the dark shore.
-Whatever it was made so much racket leaving
+Whatever it was made so much racket leaving the area that we suspected it may

-the area that we suspected it may have been a bear.
-Sincere apologies to those
+have been a bear.
+Sincere apologies to those whose names I have forgotten to

-Jim Gibson- 1964-1966 houseman, porter, bellman.
+Jim Gibson- 1964-1966 – houseman, porter, bellman.

 I lived in the upper annex and 'Spray Avenue' below the pipes (in the basement of the hotel).